June 1, 2020

 When you’re buying a travel insurance plan, one number always jumps out: the emergency medical transportation benefit (which some call medical evacuation insurance).
 The benefit limit can be as high as $500,000 or $1 million, depending on which plan you choose.

 Every situation is different.
 The cost of a medevac flight or ambulance depends on where you’re located, what resources are available, the severity of your medical emergency and the location of the nearest medical facility that can treat you.
-That being said, emergency medical transportation is almost never cheap.
-Here are estimates of the cost of a medical evacuation in some popular vacation destinations.
+That being said, emergency medical transportation is never cheap.
+To provide a few examples:

 Keep in mind that these estimates are just the cost of transporting you to the hospital — not treating you.
-(The emergency medical benefits in your travel insurance plan can cover the treatment you receive for a covered serious illness or injury.)
-If you’re in a remote area of a developing nation, or if your injuries are particularly severe, these costs could double or triple.
+(The emergency medical benefits in your travel insurance plan can cover the treatment you receive for a covered serious illness or injury, up to your plan limits.)
+If you’re in an extremely remote area, or if your injuries are particularly severe, these costs could double or triple.

-Emergency medical transportation benefits also can cover the cost of getting you home following a covered injury or illness.
-Depending on your condition, you may travel home on a commercial flight with a medical escort, called a stretcher flight.
+Emergency transportation benefits also can cover the cost of getting you home on a commercial flight following a covered injury or illness.
+Depending on your condition, you may travel home with a medical escort, called a stretcher flight.
 The nurse escorting you can administer an IV or oxygen and monitor your condition.
 This can cost $25,000-$30,000, on average, plus the cost of purchasing eight seats on the flight (to accommodate the stretcher).
 If you require an air ambulance, it can cost up to $50,000.